jquense/yup/README.md

 #### `mixed.clone()`

-Creates a new instance of the schema.
+Creates a deep copy of the schema.
 Clone is used internally to return a new schema with every schema state change.

 #### `mixed.concat(schema)`

 Creates a new instance of the schema by combining two schemas.
+Only schemas of the same type can be concatenated.

 #### `mixed.validate(value, [options, callback])`